spcl/serverless-benchmarks/README.md

 ```

 Input files for benchmark, e.g. pretrained model and test images for deep learning
-inference, will be uploaded to input benchmark according `generate_input`.
+inference, will be uploaded to input benchmark in the function `generate_input`.
 Output buckets are cleaned after experiments.
 The function should return input
 configuration in form of a dictionary that will be passed to the function at
 invocation.